udondan/cdk-ec2-key-pair/README.md

 CloudFormation doesn't directly support creation of EC2 Key Pairs.
 This construct provides an easy interface for creating Key Pairs through a [custom CloudFormation resource].
 The private key is stored in [AWS Secrets Manager].

+## Installation

+This package has peer dependencies, which need to be installed along in the expected version.

+For TypeScript/NodeJS, add these to your `dependencies` in `package.json`:

+- cdk-ec2-key-pair
+- @aws-cdk/aws-cloudformation
+- @aws-cdk/aws-ec2
+- @aws-cdk/aws-iam
+- @aws-cdk/aws-kms
+- @aws-cdk/aws-lambda

+For Python, add these to your `requirements.txt`:

+- cdk-ec2-key-pair
+- aws-cdk.aws-cloudformation
+- aws-cdk.aws-ec2
+- aws-cdk.aws-iam
+- aws-cdk.aws-kms
+- aws-cdk.aws-lambda

 ## Usage

 ```typescript